Is Spread Betting Tax Free In The UK?

 3. Commission-Free Trading

-Apart from not paying taxes, you do not have to pay commission fees.
-This no-commission spread betting works by factoring in the cost of opening your trade into the spread.
-A spread is the difference between the buy and sell price, so if the buy price of EUR/USD is 1.0604 and the sell price is 1.0605, the spread will be one pip.
+Instead, the cost of the trade is factored into the spread – or the difference between the buy and sell price of the instrument.
+So if the buy price of EUR/USD is 1.0604 and the sell price is 1.0605, the spread will be one pip.

 spread betting tax types